Opinion | The latest GOP nonsense on Texas shows us the future Republicans want

 In response to the Texas disaster, Republican Gov. Greg Abbott blamed renewable energy sources.

-“Our wind and our solar got shut down,” Abbott said, adding that this “thrust Texas” into a “situation where it was lacking power on a statewide basis.”
+“Our wind and our solar got shut down,” Abbott said on Fox News, adding that this “thrust Texas” into a “situation where it was lacking power on a statewide basis.”

 Numerous other Republican elected officials made similar claims, as did many conservative and Fox News personalities.

-But as a Post fact check found, the real culprit is a combination of factors.
+But as a Post fact check shows, the real culprit is a combination of factors.
 The state is far more reliant on natural gas than on wind power.
 The shutdown of plants relying on natural gas caused a far larger loss of power than frozen wind turbines did.

 Meanwhile, the lack of regulation of Texas’s stand-alone grid — and the faulty structure of financial incentives in the state — discouraged preparation for unexpectedly cold weather.
 In short, the disaster makes a strong case for more government planning for extreme weather fluctuations — a problem generally exacerbated by climate change — and for more infrastructure fortification.